Reliable Damping of Free Surface Waves in Numerical Simulations

-The evaluation of the mean heights was done with computer programs.
 The accuracy of the scheme can be increased if the surface elevation in the tank is recorded in smaller time intervals, however this also increases the computational effort significantly.
+Furthermore, the above procedure requires undisturbed regular monochromatic waves.
+Yet in many applications, fluid-structure interactions create flow disturbances, so the above scheme cannot be applied directly in the simulations, but an additional 2D simulation of undisturbed wave propagation and damping for otherwise the same setup is required to obtain $C_{\mathrm{R}}$.
+As long as this process is not fully automized, running and post-processing the 2D simulation requires additional human effort.
 Overall, this procedure is rather effortful, which explains why $C_{\mathrm{R}}$ is rarely computed in practice.

 With the two presented approaches, it is possible to distinguish between those wave reflections, which occur mainly at the entrance to the damping zone, and those reflections which occur mostly at the boundary to which the damping zone is attached.
 Furthermore, the influence of wave reflections on the solution can be quantified.